-Running from the Weather: Staying Ahead of Philippines Typhoons
+Running from the Weather: Staying Ahead of Philippine Typhoons

 Living in the Philippines, paradise isn’t always sunshine and cocktails.
-Philippines typhoons season brings a different kind of adventure, and being prepared is key.
+Philippine typhoon season brings a different kind of adventure, and being prepared is key.
 But fear not, fellow expats!
 Unlike the unpredictable blizzards of the north, typhoon tracks are often quite predictable, giving you ample time to formulate a plan.

 Escape Plan A-Go!
 Pre-Typhoon Strategies for Expats